consoledotdev/home/content/tools/server-monitoring.md

 ---

 In this article we review 18 server monitoring services to find the best server monitoring tools for developers and devops engineers.
-We review both hosted SaaS and self-hosted on-premises monitoring tools and assess integrations / plugins, graphs and alerts.
+With our 15+ years of development experience, we review both hosted SaaS and self-hosted on-premises monitoring tools and assess integrations / plugins, graphs and alerts.

 We tried 18 different server monitoring services and reviewed key requirements including integrations / plugins, graphs and alerts.
 We also considered features